Get

 Great Pyrenees are beautiful and amazing dogs that have coexisted with humans for many years.
 While they’re most recognized for their large size and luxurious white coats, they have many other qualities that make them an exceptional dog breed.

 According to the American Kennel Club, Great Pyrenees popularity rose up five ranks from 2022 to 2023, and they’re currently the 64th most popular dog breed in the US.1 Great Pyrenees are gradually gaining more recognition, and more people are starting to get to know them better.
-With that being said, we’re excited to share some of our most favorite facts about the fascinating Great Pyrenees.
+So read on to learn some fun facts about the Great Pyreness!

 1. Great Pyrenees Have Fossil Records

 The Great Pyrenees is an ancient dog breed that has lived alongside humans for thousands of years.
-The earliest records of Great Pyrenees indicate that they lived in the mountain ranges of Asia Minor and worked along shepherds to herd and keep livestock safe, and fossils of Great Pyrenees that date to the Bronze Age have been discovered.
+While the Great Pyrenees are native to the Pyrenean Mountains in Spain and France, their descendants likely came from mountain ranges of Asia Minor and worked alongside shepherds to herd and keep livestock safe.
+Fossils of Great Pyrenees that date to the Bronze Age have been discovered.
 It’s believed that the Great Pyrenees evolved from a type of white mountain dog that existed as far back as 11,000 years ago.

 2. Great Pyrenees Have Several Names